 The Waste Converters Challenge - Create from a Crate

 Create from a Crate is an innovative competition aimed to promote recycling and waste reduction.

 Create from a Crate first commenced in 2003 and ran through until 2006.
 In 2014 Waste Converters and the Victorian Woodworking association have once again organised this competition after a 7 year break.
 The crates used for the previous competitions came from the Iveco Truck manufacturing plant in Dandenong.
-This year the timber used for the competition will come from pallets that were made in the USA and they have come from AMCOR Flexibles.
-These pallets were used to import rolls of heavy metallic film used to make crisp/chip packets!
+This year the timber used for the competition will come from pallets that were made in the USA.
+These pallets are from AMCOR Flexibles in Preston and were used to import rolls of heavy metallic plastic film used to make crisp/chip packets!
 Common timber species found in these pallets include Oak, Elm, Maple, Cherry and Ash.

 The aim of the competition is to promote the re-use of waste timber that is currently going to landfill.
 The competition focuses particularly on post-industrial timber packaging waste.

 Each year 500,000 tonnes of timber waste is disposed of in Victoria.
 Much of this timber waste is packaging waste in the form of pallets, crates and boxes.
 Often imported pallets are made of exotic timber species and much of this timber has the potential to be recycled into new and value added products.